rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 tags = ["go"]
 +++

-In this post I will show what kind of Go primitives can be used as Go method receiver argument.
-If you learned Go or just started learning you already probably know that you can pass struct as receiver type.
+In this post, I will show what kind of Go primitives can be used as Go method receiver argument.
+If you learned Golang or just started learning you already probably know that you can pass a struct as receiver type.
 But there is more.
-Function receivers are capable of enhance other things in Go.
+Function receivers are capable of enhancing other things in Go.

 <!--more-->

-# What is function receiver ?
+# What is function receiver?
-In the beginning we will establish and remind ourselves what exactly is function receiver.
-Let's take simple example:
+In the beginning, we will establish and remind ourselves what exactly is function receiver.
+Let's take a simple example:

 ```go
 package main